mre/karban/README.md

 It turns Markdown invoices into HTML or PDF.
 Of course his tool is totally rad, so I borrowed it and adjusted it to my own needs.
 This somehow grew out of my hand and I added a bunch of features and gave it a new name - karban.
 Karban is a hacker-friendly, static invoice generator.
-It's kinda like Jekyll, but for invoices.
+It's kinda like [Jekyll][], but for invoices.

 ## How?